Biological-Microsystems-Laboratory/micropipette/README.md

 - [x] add initial cad designs in stl
 - [ ] add dimentions spreadsheet
  - [ ] take dimentions for 5 mL, 3 mL and 1 mL

+- [ ] add printing protocol from .blend file to printing with makerbot